 - He will need to earn the Outdoorsman activity badge, the Readyman activity badge, and three more activity badges – including one from the Mental Skills group and one from the Technology group.
 These must be in addition to the activity badges he earned for the Webelos badge requirements.

-- He must continue to learn about Boy Scouts.
+- He must continue to learn about Scouts BSA.

 - He must do some camping or hiking.

-- He must visit the Boy Scout troop with you and talk to the Scoutmaster.
+- He must visit the Scouts BSA Troop with you and talk to the Scoutmaster.

 - There are a few other requirements also.